Course Outline

 2. Information Security Management

-• discussion of the information security management system in the organization based on, among others, Polish standards
+• Discussion of the information security management system in an organization based on, among others, Polish standards

 • Information Security Management System (ISMS)

-• identification of privacy-related risks and their legal consequences
+• Identification of privacy risks and their legal consequences

-• principles of risk assessment and evaluating the impact of applying certain solutions in the area of
+• Risk assessment principles and evaluation of the impact of applying specific solutions in terms of

-• how to understand and apply a risk-based approach – practical filling out of the Risk Analysis template
+• How to understand and apply a risk-based approach – practical completion of the Risk Analysis template

 • Discussion of ISO 27001 requirements

-• ISO 27002:2017 guidelines as a list of best practices in the field of data and information security
+• Guidelines from ISO 27002:2017 as a list of best practices in data and information security

-• managing data and information security incidents, • business continuity management,
+• Data and information security incident management, • Business continuity management,

-• role, tasks, and permissions of the Data Security Officer;
+• Role, tasks, and authorities of the Data Security Officer;

 14 Hours